 Accessibility-Seating.
-Delegates, members, and upgraded alternates to a convention, convocation, or other meeting that are living with disabilities must be seated in a place where each of them will be fully able to participate.
+At a convention, convocation, or other meeting with in-person participation, Delegates delegates, members, and upgraded alternates, non-upgraded alternates, and visitors at an in-person convention, convocation, or other meeting that are living with disabilities must be seated in a place where each of them will be fully able to participate, according to their designated roles.